csebooks/web-essentials/content.en/introduction/introduction-to-Computers-and-the-Internet/_index.md

 **Software Engineering Observation 1.3** _Some organizations report that the key benefit object-oriented programming gives them is not software that is reusable but, rather, software that is more understandable, better organized and easier to maintain, modify and debug.
 This can be significant, because perhaps as much as 80 percent of software cost is associated not with the original efforts to develop the software, but with the continued evolution and maintenance of that software throughout its lifetime._ 1.3

-**16** Chapter 1 Introduction to Computers and the Internet
+## JavaScript: Object-Based Scripting for the Web

-**1.11 JavaScript: Object-Based Scripting for the Web** JavaScript is an object-based scripting language with strong support for proper software engineering techniques.
+JavaScript is an object-based scripting language with strong support for proper software engineering techniques.
 Students learn to create and manipulate objects from the start in JavaScript.
 JavaScript is available free in today’s popular web browsers.

 Does JavaScript provide the solid foundation of programming principles typically taught in first programming courses—a portion of the intended audience for this book?
 We think so.